csxyhe/BDINN/README.md

 ## Description
 **A plug-and-play banded deformable convolutional layer** significantly reduces the number of learnable parameters compared to standard deformable convolutional layers, providing **a more efficient and stable alternative** for training.

- The receptive field at each position is modulated by a rotation scalar, a stretch factor, and an optional re-scale factor, resulting in a banded shape as follows:
+ The receptive field at each position is modulated by a rotation scalar, a scaling factor, and an optional re-scale factor, resulting in a banded shape as follows:

 ![pic](https://github.com/csxyhe/BDINN/blob/img/receptiveField.png)
+For steady training, initialize all the elements of $\rho$ as 1.

 **The implementation is fully based on PyTorch**, making it easy to integrate and use.
 Feel free to give it a try!